Announcements for August 2017

 Then the yellow group (grades 1 to 5)will move into the Fireplace Room, where they will be learning about Quaker practice.
 Once a month an adult from the Meeting will be interviewed about their journey as a Quaker and how it has impacted their life, and will engage with the children in an activity that they can enjoy together.

 The red group (ages 3 through kindergarten) will remain in the Living Room to learn Quaker practice through an inviting curriculum developed by Friends General Conference and adapted for our particular children.

 We are looking into how to best meet the needs of the middle schoolers for First Day School and will let you know about that soon.
 Some videography may be involved.

 At 11:40, each group will clean up their area and begin settling and focusing activities in preparation for going into meeting for worship at 11:50.
 Once in the Meetingroom, all children and adults involved in First Day School that day will sit together on the benches between the doors.
 The flow of First Day School is designed to energetically lead the children toward settling in for meaningful worship.

 We have designed First Day School to interface with the rest of the Meeting.
 We are making it much easier for the adults of the Meeting to come in and teach one to four sessions a year without a lot of preparation.
 We have developed ways of supporting you as you support the spiritual growth of our young people.
 Please ask any CCF member how you can contribute to First Day School!

 Summer Fun Days at Friends Lake

-The second of three Summer Fun Days at Friends Lake Community is the afternoon of Sunday, July 16.
+The final Summer Fun Day at Friends Lake Community takes place the afternoon of Sunday, August 13.
 All Meeting members and attenders are invited, especially children and families.
 Activities will include fishing, lounging, boating, building sand castles, swimming, and hiking.
-The final Fun Day will be Sunday, August 13.

 Summer Quarterly Meeting